maja-burrack/maja-burrack.github.io/_posts/2024-07-02-pyspark-ts-cross-validator.md

 layout: post
 title: Creating a Custom Time-Series Cross-Validator in PySpark
 ---
-Working with time-series data in machine learning presents unique challenges.
-Traditional cross-validation techniques like k-fold cross-validation might not be suitable as they ignore the temporal order of the data.

 I often build robust machine learning pipelines in PySpark qua my job, and while the built-in machine learning library is very powerful, sometimes I find it lacking.
 Fortunately, we can extend it ourselves to suit our needs.
 Here, I show you how I built a custom time-series cross-validator in PySpark.

 [**Jump to solution**](#solution)

 # Understanding Time-Series Cross-Validation
-Unlike traditional k-fold cross-validation which splits the data randomly into k number of folds, time-series cross-validation involves splitting the data into consecutive periods, such that the temporal order is respected.
+Unlike traditional k-fold cross-validation, which splits the data randomly into $$k$$ folds, time-series cross-validation involves splitting the data into consecutive periods, such that the temporal order is respected.
 The training set of each fold consists of past data, while the validation set consists of more recent data.
 This approach mimics how the model would be used in practice for forecasting.

 There are different ways of creating these folds in time-series cross-validation.
-Two of the most common ways are rolling windows and extending windows.
+Two of the most common ways are rolling windows and expanding windows.
 In the rolling window setup, the training sets have the same size as we let the beginning of the training set roll forward.
-On the other hand, the extending window setup enables the training to expand as the start of the training set is kept constant.
+On the other hand, the expanding window setup enables the training to expand as the start of the training set is kept constant.

 <figure class="figure text-center">
   <img src="{{ '/assets/images/time-series-train-val-splits.png' | relative_url }}" alt="time-series-train-val-splits" class="img-fluid">